luizreimann/azure-storage-cache-backup/README.md

-# azure-storage-cache-backup
+# Azure Storage Cache for WordPress
-Azure Storage Cache for WordPress
+A simple plugin to backup /wp-content/cache/ folder and subfolders in Azure Storage service.